engrron30/How-to-UBUS/README.md

 ### 5. Run ubusd.

-The compiled _ubusd_, _ubus_ and _hello_service_ are copied to the _Scripts_ directory if build is successful.
+The compiled _ubusd_, _ubus_ and _hello-service_ are copied to the _Scripts_ directory if build is successful.
 Go to this directory and run the following:

     sudo ./ubusd -s "my_own_socket.sock" &